6. Tournaments

 Tournament organisers can get an easy to digest statement of the rules in the AGA Summary to print out for display.

-BGA referees should refer to Rules of Play for the definitive statement of BGA tournament rules of play.
+Referees should refer to Rules of Play for the definitive statement of our tournament rules of play.

 6.10 International Representation

-The BGA is asked to nominate official representatives for various international tournaments.
-In general we operate a points system to help Council decide who should be nominated.
-When such a system is in operation Council will normally nominate the person with the highest number of accumulated points, who has earned some points within the last 5 years.
-Players who attend the tournaments for which they are nominated will have their points reset to 0 after playing.
+We are asked to nominate official representatives for various international tournaments.
+In general we operate a points system to help the Board decide who should be nominated.
+When such a system is in operation the Board will normally nominate the person with the highest number of accumulated points, who has earned some points within the last 5 years and who is an Association member.
+Players who attend the tournaments for which they are nominated will have their points reset to 0.
+If two or more players are tied on the same number of points, then priority is given to players who have been to the World Amateur Go Championship less recently (Council decision 25.2.17).

-The main exception to this is the World Mind Sports Games which for 2008 used the existing EGF ratings list as a selection mechanism.
-Without committing a future Council players should assume that if the WMSG is held again that the ratings list as displayed on our website will be used again.
+The main exception to this is the World Mind Sports Games (WMSG) which for 2008 and 2012 used the existing European Go Federation (EGF) ratings list as a selection mechanism.
+Without committing the Board in the future players should assume that if the WMSG is held again that the ratings list as displayed on our website will be used again.

-Please note that these are guidelines which may be not be followed by Council in exceptional circumstances (for example, someone becoming British Champion for the first time).
+Please note that these are guidelines which may be not be followed by the Board in exceptional circumstances (for example, someone becoming British Champion for the first time).

 All nominations will be subject to the rules for attendance at the respective events, e.g. some may be restricted to UK-born or UK-nationals.